What is Operational Resilience?

 -

-They test uncomfortable scenarios
+They test scenarios that make people uncomfortable.

 -

-They treat resilience as continuous
+They treat resilience as a continuous programme, not an annual exercise.

 -